The 20 Best Live Streaming Software: Comparison Guide for 2025

 As the name suggests, a hardware video encoder is a dedicated physical device (rather than a downloadable software) that functions similarly to a software encoder.

 Some individual broadcasters opt for hardware encoders when setting up access to mobile streaming services.
 Why?
-Hardware encoders can connect to cell networks and are compatible with most live stream or broadcast programs.
+Hardware encoders can connect to cell networks and are compatible with most live streams or broadcast programs.

 Note that hardware encoders tend to be much pricier than software encoders.
 Similarly, they can be physically cumbersome, depending on your particular streaming setup.
 However, since they are dedicated devices, they are typically more effective.